ibm-cloud-docs/solution-tutorials/strategies-for-globally-available-apps.md

 Below you will dive deeper into three of the databases IBM Cloud.

 ### Cloudant

+ToDo: Reduce the content, remove duplicated content and just point to Cloudant docs.

 IBM Cloudant is a distributed database that is optimized for handling heavy workloads that are typical of large, fast-growing web and mobile apps.
 Available as an SLA-backed, fully managed IBM Cloud service, Cloudant elastically scales throughput and storage independently.